captain-mayhem/htmltads/README.md

-# htmltads
+# Html-TADS
-Unlike [tads-runner][https://github.com/captain-mayhem/tads-runner], which is licensed under GPL2, this repository comes with a very restrictive license.
+Unlike [tads-runner](https://github.com/captain-mayhem/tads-runner), which is licensed under GPL-2.0, this repository comes with a very restrictive license.

 From the license file of html-tads:
 "This source code is distributed for the specific purpose of